Locally Stable Marriage with Strict Preferences: Centralized problems

 \subsection{Roommates Problem}

-\paragraph{Existence} For bipartite network games there always exists a stable matching and thus a locally stable one as well (although it might not be reachable by local improvement steps, as seen above).
-Contrariwise in the roommates problem, in which all possible pairs can form, there are games such that no stable matching exists.
-The same obviously holds for locally stable matchings, as for a complete network $N$ every locally stable matching must be globally stable as well.
-For the ordinary roommates problem, existence of a stable matching can be decided in polynomial time~\cite{Irving85,Teo98}.
-In contrast, we here show that existence of a locally stable matching cannot be decided in polynomial time.
+If $E$ is bipartite, there always exists a stable (and thus, a locally stable) matching.
+In the more general roommates case, there are instances with general preferences such that no stable matching exists.
+The same obviously holds for locally stable matchings, since locality has no effect if $L$ contains a link for every pair of agents.
+While the existence of a stable matching can be decided in polynomial time~\cite{Irving85}, we show that the same question is \classNP-hard for locally stable matchings.
+Our initial proof was significantly simplified by an anonymous referee, who kindly provided the following proof.

-\begin{satz} It is \classNP-hard to decide existence of a locally stable matching in a network game with general preferences. \end{satz} \begin{proof} We use a reduction from \ThreeSAT, but this time our construction will not work with the \ThreeSAT\ gadget presented above.
-For existence we cannot use the improvement step dynamics that forced the edges along certain branches of the gadget and thereby gave information about the satisfiability of our formula.
-Instead, we will use a circling structure for each clause which has to be blocked by edges representing the variable assignment.
-Our construction uses two copies of the same graph.
-This is to control the matching decisions of the vertices we do not need for the relevant part of the matching; these vertices are matched to their copy.